tanvi1110/tanvi1110/README.md

 ## I'm an Enthusiastic Person always curious of how things work !!

-- 🌱 I’m currently learning whatever I can 😜
+- 🌱 Learning.
+Building.
+Improving - one commit at a time.
-- 💫 Working on my sample portfolio(In progress)
+- 💫 I fix bugs... then create new ones for balance ⚖️
-- ⚡ Fun fact: I love to watch kdramas and animes 🙃
+- ⚡ Fun fact: I unwind with animes 🙃

 ### Connect with me: